grantjenks/python-diskcache/docs/tutorial.rst

 Eviction Policies
 -----------------

-:doc:`DiskCache <index>` supports three eviction policies each with different tradeoffs for accessing and storing items.
+:doc:`DiskCache <index>` supports four eviction policies each with different tradeoffs for accessing and storing items.

-* `Least Recently Stored` is the default.
+* ``"least-recently-stored"`` is the default.
 Every cache item records the time it was stored in the cache.
 This policy adds an index to that field.
 On access, no update is required.
 Keys are evicted starting with the oldest stored keys.
 As :doc:`DiskCache <index>` was intended for large caches (gigabytes) this policy usually works well enough in practice.
-* `Least Recently Used` is the most commonly used policy.
+* ``"least-recently-used"`` is the most commonly used policy.
 An index is added to the access time field stored in the cache database.
 On every access, the field is updated.
 This makes every access into a read and write which slows accesses.
-* `Least Frequently Used` works well in some cases.
+* ``"least-frequently-used"`` works well in some cases.
 An index is added to the access count field stored in the cache database.
 On every access, the field is incremented.
 Every access therefore requires writing the database which slows accesses.
+* ``"none"`` disables cache evictions.
+Caches will grow in size without bound.
+Cache items will still be lazily removed if they expire.
+The persistent data types, :class:`.Deque` and :class:`.Index`, use the ``"none"`` eviction policy.
+For :ref:`lazy culling <tutorial-culling>` use the :ref:`cull_limit <constants>` setting instead.

 All clients accessing the cache are expected to use the same eviction policy.
 The policy can be set during initialization using a keyword argument.